nocomplexity/codeaudit/docs/makeitbetter.md

 ## Developing Plugins

-With `Python Code Audit` it is easily possible to develop your own plugin for e.g. `dango`, `tensorflow` or whatever complex Python library that does not enforce simple security guidelines for external API usage.
+With `Python Code Audit` it is easily possible to develop your own plugin for e.g. `dango`, `tensorflow` or any complex Python library that does not enforce [security-by-design](https://nocomplexity.com/documents/securitybydesign/intro.html) guidelines for external API usage.